status-im/help.status.im/docs/en/status-communities/set-up-a-view-only-channel.md

     | `Is allowed to` | The level of access or role that you assign to someone. | Become admin, Become member, Moderate. |
     | `In` | The channel this permission applies to. | Channel |

-## Set up a read-only channels with token-based permissions
+## Set up a view-only channels with token-based permissions

-Alternatively, you may want this read-only permission to depend on a certain token to set up a read-only channel without tokens.
+Alternatively, you may want this view-only permission to depend on a certain token to set up a view-only channel without tokens.

-Complete these steps to set a read-only channel in your community:
+Complete these steps to set a view-only channel in your community:

 === "Desktop"

     ### Step 1: Mint a new community token

-    For instructions to mint a community token, read [ ].
+    For instructions to mint a community token, view [ ].

     ### Step 2: Airdrop the token

-    The token provides read and write permissions to its owners.
-Airdrp the token to the people you want to to write in your read-only channel.
+    The token provides view and write permissions to its owners.
+Airdrp the token to the people you want to to write in your view-only channel.

     - [x] Step 1: [Mint a new community token].
-The owners of this token have read and write permissions on the channel.
+The owners of this token have view and write permissions on the channel.
-    - [x] Step 2: [Airdrop the token] to the peole you want to add with read and writer permissions.
+    - [x] Step 2: [Airdrop the token] to the peole you want to add with view and writer permissions.
     - [x] Step 3: Using the community token, configure the view-only permission.
-You can set the read-only permission with or without tkoens
+You can set the view-only permission with or without tkoens

         1. From the navigation sidebar, click your community.
         1. On top of the channel sidebar, click your community logo and then, click **Permissions**.